druidfi/omen/README.md

 Add support for:

 - Drupal VM
-- Other dev tools and environments
+- Other dev tools and hosting environments

 ## Where the name "Omen" comes from?